Themarys24/screen-sounds-music/README.md

 ***🎵 ScreenSounds Music App***

-A simple console-based Java application that allows users to register music artists and songs, search songs by artist, and retrieve artist summaries from Wikipedia using an AI-powered API call.
+A simple console-based Java application that allows users to register music, artists, songs, search songs by artist, and retrieve artist summaries from Wikipedia using an AI-powered API call.

 📌 Features
 ✅ Register music artists with types: SOLO, DUO, BAND